Workplace Culture: What It Really Is and Why It Makes or Breaks Your Business

 A workplace culture is the ‘feeling’ you experience at work when you bring together the collective beliefs, values and behaviours demonstrated by everyone in your business.
 At its best, positive workplace culture creates an environment where people feel valued, respected, and empowered to do their best work.
 Your employees are happiest and more productive at work when the

-workplace culture is positive, and the good news… your business benefits as a result.
+workplace culture is positive, and your business benefits as a result.

 Beware of reaching for those seemingly quick wins when trying to keep everyone happy; positive workplace culture isn’t just about one off ‘perks’ like free pizza or pinning a list of values to your staffroom wall.
 These things can work as part of your wider workplace culture, but in isolation, employees will soon see past these, they won’t create sustainable employee happiness alone.